-ash.ØK “Breathe Me In” Artist: ash.ØK Label: ash.ØK Music Video: “Breathe Me In” Director: Rahi Patel Add Date: February 21, 2019 Philadelphia-based producer ash.ØK is well known for merging genres and influences in his music.
+ash.ØK “Breathe Me In” ash.ØK “Breathe Me In” Music Video Directed by Rahi Patel Add date – 02/21/19 About ash.ØK Philadelphia-based producer ash.ØK is well known for merging genres and influences in his music.
 From gritty boom-bap and trap to electronica and folk, the artist/producer weaves lush and intricate soundscapes, creating the perfect stage for a commanding performance from his many collaborators.
 Wholly independent without a label or corporate machine, ash.ØK has forged his way in the industry, working with a number of well-known artists and seasoned vets in the business.
 His last album, The Unraveled, was engineered by Grammy-winning Jeff Chestek, who has worked with artists like Kanye West and Justin Timberlake, and Kelly Clarkson.
 He has been featured on outlets such as Popdust, Huffington Post, and Atwood Magazine.
-The latest release from ash.ØK’s project is “Breathe Me In”, a deep and spiraling electronica track featuring Anna Yvette, a wildly-popular vocalist who recently worked with acts such as Machine Gun Kelly and Pegboard Nerds.
+About The Video The latest release from ash.ØK’s project is “Breathe Me In”, a deep and spiraling electronica track featuring Anna Yvette, a wildly-popular vocalist who recently worked with acts such as Machine Gun Kelly and Pegboard Nerds.
 NY-based singer-songwriter Rianjali (who recently performed with Shawn Mendes) also performs vocals.
 The music video for this track was directed by up-and-coming director, Rahi Patel, who lends his unique visual style to create a modern remake on traditional Indian folklore.
 In this story, a demon (played by actor Manav Gulati), with a lust for power has been granted his wish of controlling life or death.
 He’s been given the ability to turn anyone into dust just by touching them on the head.
 Soon after he gains this power, he falls madly in love with a princess (played by Exodus Artistry’s Preethi Kamath) and demands her affection.
 Fully knowing her impending doom, she quickly comes up with a plan – if the demon can follow her dance and keep up flawlessly, she’ll willingly be his.
 The demon follows her, step for step, studying her every move and keeping up without relenting, following her as she tries to throw him off.
 He finally catches up and faces off with her – and in one single, final step, she touches her forehead.
 The demon, caught up in the moment, repeats this fatal move and destroys himself, crumbling to ashes.
 The video was shot in and around Philly using grafitti-torn abandoned warehouses and desolate woods as a backdrop.
 In addition to the story, the music video also pulls in folklore from both North and South Indian culture, featuring elaborate ritual-influenced paintwork on the demon and heavily using classic Indian dance as the main vehicle for the story.
+Want more from ash.ØK and HIP Video Promo?
+The video was shot in and around Philly using grafitti-torn abandoned warehouses and desolate woods as a backdrop.
+In addition to the story, the music video also pulls in folklore from both North and South Indian culture, featuring elaborate ritual-influenced paintwork on the demon and heavily using classic Indian dance as the main vehicle for the story.
 Working with ash.ØK is always an honor.
 We’d love to see this video added to your programming and online presentations in a timely fashion and let us know if you’d like us to send some merch for on-air contests and giveaways.
 For more information on ash.ØK please contact Andy Gesner and the HIP Video Promo team at (732)-613-1779 or email us at info@HIPVideoPromo.com.
 You can also check out instagram.com/callmeashOK/ and facebook.com/callmeash.0K for recent updates on this artistic powerhouse.
-Visit ash.ØK For info about other ash.ØK videos, click HERE.
+For info about other ash.ØK videos, click HERE.